AstroJays-Hopkins/Ground-Station/README.md

 # **Avionics Ground Station**

-This repository is particularly reserved for the Avionics Ground Station team, if you wish to see the code for the Avionics in rocket telemetry systems please visit the [AvionicsRocket](https://github.com/AstroJays-Hopkins) repository.
+This repository is particularly reserved for the Avionics Ground Station team, if you wish to see the code for the Avionics in-rocket telemetry systems please visit the [Avionics](https://github.com/AstroJays-Hopkins) repository.

 ## **Overview**